jasonyost/numble/README.md

 [![build status](https://travis-ci.org/jasonyost/numble.svg)](https://travis-ci.org/jasonyost/numble)

-## Planned Features
-- [x] option to toggle scroll functionality
-- [x] options to change increment/decrement text
-- [x] allow for direct edit of value in numble control
-- [ ] bower and npm install support
-- [x] better efficiency on change

 ## Installation & Usage
 Download or clone the repo and include the [jquery.numble.min.js](https://raw.githubusercontent.com/jasonyost/numble/master/dist/jquery.numble.min.js) file in your html. numble is a jQuery plugin so be sure it is loaded after jQuery